Sophie Shevardnadze

-Sophie (Sophiko) Paatovna Shevardnadze (Russian: София (Софико) Паатовна Шеварднадзе; Georgian: სოფო შევარდნაძე; born 23 September 1978) is a Georgian/Russian journalist, presenter, author and producer.
+Sophie (Sophiko) Paatovna Shevardnadze (Russian: София (Софико) Паатовна Шеварднадзе; სოფო “სოფიკო” შევარდნაძე; born 23 September 1978) is a Georgian/Russian journalist, presenter, author and producer.
 She is the creator and executive producer of the show Simply Complicated on the platform Yandex.Efir, Russia's equivalent of Google.
 She is the host of SophieCo Visionaries, and between 2006 and 2015 she was a presenter on the radio station Echo of Moscow.

 Biography

 Sophie Shevardnadze was born on 23 September 1978 in the Georgian capital, Tbilisi.
 She studied in Tbilisi until the 8th grade at public school No 55 and developed an early passion for dance and music, learning the piano and taking up ballet.

 Much of her childhood coincided with the fall of the Soviet Union.
 Due to having career politicians in the family, her late grandfather being the last foreign minister of the USSR and leader of Georgia, Sophie was one of few within the bloc that could travel at the time.
 She often moved between Moscow and Tbilisi until the age of 10, before eventually going to Paris where her father worked in the diplomatic service.
 It was a turbulent time for many at the end of the 90s and Sophie had to adapt quickly, not knowing either French or English language.
 She graduated from École Active Bilingue and the Conservatoire international de musique de Paris with double qualifications from the British and French Educational systems with top grades.

 When she was just 17, Sophie entered the Social Communications Department at Boston University, a year earlier than most of her peers, and later transferred in her second year to Emerson College to focus on a major in Cinema Studies.
 She graduated from the Bachelor's programme with honors.

 Sophie continued her post-graduate studies in TV journalism at New York University, where she also achieved honors.
 During her college years, she took a hands-on approach to journalism by completing an internship as a producer for the channel ABC.
 This shaped a lot of early influences in her media career, and she cites the late anchors Peter Jennings and Barbara Walters as interviewers who inspired her.